-Bridging loans can be used for a number of situations and can be utilised for both residential and commercial reasons.
+Bridging loans can be used for several situations and can be utilised for both residential and commercial reasons.
 You may want to start a property development from the ground up or simply buy and sell a property.

 Bridging loans are often used by homeowners between selling their homes and buying a new one.
 Perhaps you’ve found the perfect home but haven’t yet found a buyer for your existing property.
 A bridging loan may be your only option to avoid losing your dream home.

 Bridging can be used to secure a deposit on your new home and can be repaid once your existing house is sold.
-If you’re part of a chain and it’s on the verge of collapsing because a buyer has pulled out, a loan could provide a temporary solution.
+A loan could provide a temporary solution if you’re part of a chain and it’s on the verge of collapsing because a buyer has pulled out.

 Landlords and investors often use bridging finance when they need to fund a new deal or bridge gaps in their existing deals.
 Investors sometimes use bridging loans to secure auction properties, where time is of the essence.

 You may have found a great property deal, but the vendor needs a quick sale and is prepared to offer the property at a discount.
-A bridging loan could be ideal in this instance as funds are released a lot faster in comparison to mortgages.
+A bridging loan could be ideal in this instance as funds are released much faster than mortgages.

 Landlords may want to buy, renovate and then let the property to tenants.
 In this case, a bridge could be used to purchase an unmortgageable property and even fund the renovation.
 Landlords can then remortgage the property once it’s mortgageable and repay the bridging lender while profiting off any surplus funds.